GoldJns/camunda-nextgen/README.md

 This will start the service on the default port (usually `8080`), and you can test it via the browser or Postman, depending on the service.

 If you want to run all services together, it's recommended to use Docker Compose.

+## Camunda Identity

+The custom ui we build includes a user management that is directly linked to the camunda identy management.
+So therefore camunda identity needs to be configured properly.
+When starting the Identity container the user should register the ui as a custom client application.
+The given client id can be configured in `keycloak.ts` in the ui project.
+When you click on login the applications redirects you to authenticate, afterwards you are redirected to the application where you can proceed.

 ## Useful Commands